English Mastiff in an Apartment

-Can a English Mastiff thrive in an apartment?
+Can an English Mastiff thrive in an apartment?
 Space needs, noise level, exercise requirements, and tips for large breed apartment living.

 Apartment Suitability Score

-Can a English Mastiff live in an apartment?
+Can an English Mastiff live in an apartment?
 English Mastiffs can adapt well to apartment living.
 Their large size and low energy levels make them more suitable for smaller spaces.

 Space Requirements

-Breed characteristics offer a useful starting point, though every pet develops its own individual quirks.
+Breed traits give you a general idea, but every pet has its own personality.
 English Mastiffs with low energy levels are more laid-back but still need daily engagement.

 - Size: large (120-230 lbs)